Glossary and Conditions

 You cannot see.
-You suffer a -5 penalty to your Defense, all attack rolls, and any other checks involving vision, such as most Acrobatics, Athletics, Mechanics, Perception, Performance, and Stealth checks.
+You suffer a -5 penalty to your Defense, all attack rolls, and any other checks involving vision, such as most Acrobatics, Athletics, Mechanics, Perception, and Stealth checks.
 You automatically fail any checks relying solely on vision.
-If you attempt to run, you must make an Acrobatics (Prc) check against TN 14 or trip and fall.
+If you attempt to run, you must make a Prc [Acrobatics/Balance] check against TN 14 or trip and fall.
 In combat, you must guess the location of your targets and automatically miss if you choose the incorrect location.
 If you make a ranged attack, you need only select a direction and range increment, and the first creature in that region becomes the target of the attack.
-You cannot execute any skills with the Precise or Reactive keywords.

 If you remain blinded for a long time, you grow accustomed to it and can overcome some of the drawbacks.
 After every number of weeks equal to 8 - your Perception, reduce your penalty by 1, to a minimum of -2.
 If you are both blinded and deafened, your penalty is always -5.

-If you are already burning and would gain the burning condition again, you instead have only the worse of the two burning conditions, with the lesser one being ignored.
+If you are already burning and would gain the burning condition again, you instead combine them such that you have the burning condition with the higher of the two levels and a TN equal to the higher of the two effects.

 You cannot hear.
 You suffer a -2 penalty on initiative checks and on Perception checks usually aided by hearing.
 You automatically fail any checks relying solely on sound and hearing.
 You are immune to auditory-based effects, but not concussive sonic effects.